Mr. Davis: Critical reception

 Mr. Davis was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 77, based on seven reviews.

 Neil Z. Yeung of AllMusic gave a positive review, stating "The songs pop, the production is memorable, and the guests weave effortlessly into their respective tracks without detracting from Gucci's signature delivery".
 Evan Rytlewski of Pitchfork said, "Between this spring's cold, uncompromising Droptopwop and the personable crossover stab of Mr. Davis, Gucci Mane is making his most engaging music since his Trap Back/Trap God resurgence".
 Scott Glaysher of XXL stated, "Mr. Davis is stripped-down, honest and straight to the point".
 Ural Garrett of HipHopDX wrote: "The album doesn't move the needle for Guwop's creative progression forward and at times sounds as if it doesn't even aspire to.
 In a nutshell, Mr. Davis is simply a party celebrating Gucci's personal growth alongside his star-studded friends."

 Matthew Cooper of Clash saying "There is plenty of time for Guwop to build upon the formula that already has him winning".
-In a mixed review, The Guardian's Ben Beaumont-Thomas stated: "With little to no actual wordplay to his boasts, the materialism gets a little wearing, and he embarrasses himself with "Tone It Down", a cheap knock-off of Drake's "Portland".
-Nicki Minaj is the best of the A-list guests, delivering imperial subliminal disses on "Make Love"."
+In a mixed review, The Guardian's Ben Beaumont-Thomas stated: "With little to no actual wordplay to his boasts, the materialism gets a little wearing."